kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
-; Setting this to true will hide all hurtboxes, hitboxes, pushboxes and other boxes and points. dontShowBoxes = false
+; Setting this to true will hide all hurtboxes, hitboxes, pushboxes and other boxes and points.
+; "disableHitboxDisplayToggle" can be used to toggle this setting using a keyboard shortcut. dontShowBoxes = false

 ; Specify true or false.